starling021/ehtools/README.md

 > Do it using install.sh:

-    INFO: Create login and password using install.sh (example: login: ehtools, password: sloothe)
+    Create login and password using install.sh
+    (example: login: ehtools, password: sloothe)

 > Do it when you are going to exit from ehtools:

-    INFO: When you are going to exit framework, exit with shortcuts - 0 or exit.
+    When you are going to exit framework, exit with shortcuts - 0 or exit.

 > Do not do it when you are going to exit from ehtools:

-    INFO: Do not just close ehtools window and do not exit from the Ehtools Framework using Ctrl + C or other exit signals!
+    Do not just close ehtools window and do not exit from the Ehtools Framework using Ctrl + C or other exit signals!

 ***

 # Ehatools Framework disclaimer

-    INFO: Usage of the Ehtools Framework for attacking targets without prior mutual consent is illegal.
+    Usage of the Ehtools Framework for attacking targets without prior mutual consent is illegal.
     It is the end user's responsibility to obey all applicable local, state, federal, and international laws.
     Developers assume no liability and are not responsible for any misuse or damage caused by this program.